JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/CODING-STANDARDS-PHILOSOPHY.md

 ## Why Our Coding Standards Are Necessarily Rigorous

-At first glance, ForgeBoard NX's coding standards may appear unusually strict or "draconian."
+At first glance, ForgeBoard's coding standards may appear unusually strict or "draconian."
 However, these standards aren't arbitrary restrictions—they are the essential foundation that enables us to meet our extraordinary commitments to **server-managed data integrity**, **security compliance (FedRAMP 20X)**, and **robust server-authoritative architecture**.

 ### 1. FedRAMP 20X Compliance Demands Precision